Find the closest housing authority in your city or county.

 The DHA is a quasi-municipal corporation with a portfolio of over 11,000 units and housing choice vouchers, providing affordable housing to more than 26,000 very low-, low-, and middle-income individuals representing over 10,000 families.
 DHA has transformed public housing in Denver creating vibrant, revitalized, sustainable, transit oriented, and mixed-income community of choice.

-Denver’s Office of Economic Development also provides an in-depth list of rental properties, FAQs, instructions, rent payment assistance, legal help.
+Denver’s Office of Economic Development provides an in-depth list of rental properties, FAQs, instructions, rent payment assistance, and legal help.

-The Lower Income Voucher Equity Program (LIVE Denver) is a 2-year pilot program built through a public-private partnership with employers, foundations and the City of Denver.
+The Lower Income Voucher Equity Program (LIVE Denver) is a two-year pilot program built through a public-private partnership with employers, foundations, and the City of Denver.
 LIVE Denver creates immediate affordable housing options by connecting vacant rental units with working families and individuals.